-- A member of a couple both of whom are working at least 16 hours a week; - A member of a couple one of whom is working and the other is incapacitated, in hospital or in prison. - 15.
+- 15. Where incurred, childcare charges can be deducted from income where the applicant is: - A lone parent who is in remunerative work; - A member of a couple both of whom are in remunerative work; - A member of a couple one of whom is working and the other is incapacitated, in hospital or in prison. - 16.
 Annex 3 explains these childcare provisions in more detail and contains a definition of the childcare charges which can be deducted.